anjrew/shutterstock_scroll/README.md

 ## Tests
 - Unit and widget tests are carried out on all components

+## Workflow
+- I chose to write the tests after writing the code rather than writing tests first.
+- I setup CICD workflow with NeverCode's Codemagic CICD tool to run tests every time I pushed to this git repo.
+I was notified of the result by email.

 **UI**
 - I chose to use Slivers to make the app bar disappear on scolling.
 This maximises the viewport and gives the user the best experience.